disalechinmay/FaceHash-Face-Recognition-API/README.md

 ## POTENTIAL PROBLEMS:
 1. Will server respond while model is being retrained ?
 2. If yes, how will you handle requests to the model that is being retrained?
-3. Why 50 ~ 100 photos to retrain?
-Should developers be given a choice here?
-4. Should developers be given to choice to handle Keras hyperparameters?
+3. Should developers be given to choice to handle Keras hyperparameters?
-5. Should developers be given such kind of flexibility or just keep the API as minimal as possible?
+4. Should developers be given such kind of flexibility or just keep the API as minimal as possible?

-## THINGS IMPLEMENTED:
-- Sending base64 image to server.
-- Successfully recognized a face.
-- Successfully trained new face.
-- `API_KEY` and username's model existence validation in place.

-## YET TO BE IMPLEMENTED:
-- New `API_KEY` generation and integration
+USE API_KEY = "API_KEY_TEST_1"